 Incoming or current students - have you received an external award?
-Be sure to update the School via our online news submission form.
+Be sure to report your news for inclusion in the School's newsletter: news submission form.

 Many of the McGill University School of Information Studies awards are made possible through generous donations from School alumni and community members.
-Interested in founding or contributing to a scholarship or award for the School of Information Studies?
-Support the School.
+Interested in founding or contributing to a scholarship or award for School of Information Studies?